 Can Flat Feet Cause Back Pain ?

-Flat Feet, also known as fallen arches, is a common condition in which the arch of the foot collapses and causes the entire sole of the foot to come into contact with the ground when standing.
+Flat feet, also known as fallen arches, is a common condition in which the arch of the foot collapses and causes the entire sole of the foot to come into contact with the ground when standing.
 This structural change can cause an increase in stress and strain on the feet and may lead to back pain.

 Back to blog